JHayward93/rst_templates/Main_Page.rst

 #.
 Pizza.

-.. |Substitution| replace:: Text to show user
+.. |Current class| replace:: Tools and Technology

-You then add |Substitution| in the topic where you want the text to be.
+I am going back to school to get certifications in my job.
+The current class I am taking is |Current class|.